BryanHogan/bryanhogan/src/content/blog/how-to-sync-obsidian.md

 Other possible options: OneDrive, iCloud and Dropbox.

-Different Obsidian synchronisation options in comparison.
+Which synchronization tool is best for your use case?

 I have tested the Windows and Android environments myself.
 I will include references to options for Linux and the apple ecosystem.
 I have used all of these options to sync between my Windows 10 desktop, Windows 10 laptop and Android phone.

 Obsidian is an amazing tool, but the price of its Obsidian Sync feels exorbitant to many.
 There are free options such as Syncthing or Github.
 Or you might already be using a sync tool for your images or documents like Google Drive, might as well include your Vaults in there then.

+I will go over how each tool works, what's it strength and weaknesses are and how to set them up.

 ## Obsidian synchronization tools compared
-A comparison overview of different tools to synchronize your Obsidian Vaults.
+A comparison overview of different tools to synchronize your Obsidian Vaults:

 | Name | Costs | How it works |
 | --- | --- | --- |